Last Updated on November 12, 2021 by Igor Karni

 Weight is usually not an issue if you live in a house or a townhouse and you can roll out your e-bike right from your garage.
 Weight becomes a bit more of an issue if you need to take your e-bike up and down the stairs in an apartment building without an elevator.

 Foldable electric bike models are usually both smaller and lighter.
-Lighter and smaller models will give you more flexibility to maneuver in traffic, in crossing roads, parking and taking public transportation, such as metro, bus or train.
+Lighter and smaller models will give you more flexibility to maneuver in traffic, crossing roads, parking, and taking public transportation, such as metro, bus, or train.

 Always try before you consider buying